wjc2118/jsonp/README.md

 # jsonp
-JSON parser toy in common lisp based on parser combinators
+a toy for parse JSON in common lisp based on parser combinators